yhfudev/powerautosave/README.md

 ## Install powerautosave.sh on Linux server (Ubuntu)

-powerautosave.sh is a script to turn server to sleep mode when the server is idle.
-It will turn the host to suspend mode when there're
+powerautosave.sh is a script designed to put the server into sleep mode when the server is idle.
+The script will suspend the host when the specified conditions are met:

-* nobody login to the system
+- there is nobody logged into the system.
-* CPU is idle, PAS_CPU_THRESHOLD
+- the CPU is idle, based on the PAS_CPU_THRESHOLD.
-* HDD has low IO, PAS_HD_THRESHOLD
+- the HDD has low IO, based on the PAS_HD_THRESHOLD.
-* network has low traffic, PAS_NET_THRESHOLD
+- the network has low traffic, based on the PAS_NET_THRESHOLD.
-* system is idle for a long time, PAS_IDLE_WAIT_TIME
+- the system has been idle for a long time, defined by the PAS_IDLE_WAIT_TIME.

 ```bash
 # install packages: